unaschneck/pydar/README.md

 * to check: verify that same ids for all resolutions since only returns flyby/seg (check retrieve by position/time)
 * save image pixel to an array
 * extract pdr functionality to reduce overhead
-* make README options for .LBL and AAREADME case-insensitive
-* bug fix: "NOTE" in .lbl
 * add a colored outline around a feature when displaying as a 2D image
 * displayImages() bug fix: 87 displays invalid integer
 * segments will be less than 99 (default to 1 - 01 is the primary imaging)